ybouane/signinwith/readme.md

   google: {
     clientId: process.env.GOOGLE_CLIENT_ID,
   },
-  meta: {
+  facebook: {
-    // Meta verification only needs the access token from the frontend
+    // Facebook verification only needs the access token from the frontend
     // No specific backend config needed here for the library function itself
     // but you might need App ID/Secret for other Graph API calls.
   },